+Presented by

-Rabbi Yosef Kalatsky
+Rabbi Yosef Kalatsky, Shlita

+Dean

-Silence can be Deadly
+1. Silence can be Deadly

-Torah: At the time the Golden Calf was being worshipped, Moshe was in heaven receiving the Torah.
-G-d said to him, "You must go down because your people who you have taken out from Egypt have become corrupt."

-Midrash: When G-d said to Moshe to go down because "your people have become corrupt," He was referring to the rabble that Moshe had taken out of Egypt without consulting with G-d.
-"They became corrupt, and they corrupted others (the Jewish people)."
+The Torah tells us that at the time the Golden Calf was being worshipped, Moshe was in heaven receiving the Torah.
+G'd said to him, "You must go down because your people who you have taken out from Egypt have become corrupt."
+The Midrash tells us that when G'd said to Moshe to go down because "your people have become corrupt" He was referring to the rabble that Moshe had taken out of Egypt without consulting with G'd.
+The Midrash states regarding the rabble, "They became corrupt and they corrupted others (the Jewish people)."
 Meaning, it was the rabble and not the Jewish people who instigated the Golden Calf.
-To indicate this, the verse states after the Golden Calf was cast, "They said, "This is your god, O Israel, which brought you out of Egypt."

-Chazal: If it were the Jewish people themselves who wanted to worship the Golden Calf, the verse would have stated, "This is our god...."
+To indicate this, the verse states after the Golden Calf was cast, "They said, 'This is your god, O Israel, which brought your out of Egypt."
+Chazal explain that if it were the Jewish people themselves who wanted to worship the Golden Calf, the verse would have stated, "This is our god...."
 The fact that it states, "This is your god..." indicates that it was the rabble who were the ones who instigated the idolatry and not the Jewish people.

-As a result of the sin of the Golden Calf, G-d wanted to destroy the Jewish people.
-However, because Moshe supplicated G-d on their behalf, the decree was annulled.
+As a result of the sin of the Golden Calf, G'd wanted to destroy the Jewish people.
+However, because Moshe supplicated G'd on their behalf, the decree was annulled.
 When Moshe descended the mountain, he smashed the first set of Tablets.
 He said, "Whoever is for Hashem, join me!"
-The entire tribe of Levy, although they were the smallest tribe in number, joined Moshe to purge the Jewish people from those who worshiped the Golden Calf.
+The entire tribe of Levy, although they were the smallest tribe in number, they joined Moshe to purge the Jewish people from those who worshiped the Golden Calf.
 There were those who were killed by the sword, while others died as a result of drinking the pulverized gold of the Golden Calf mixed with water, similar to the ritual of the suspected adulteress.
-If the suspected adulteress was, in fact, guilty, she would die as a result of drinking the water administered by the Kohen.
-So, too, those who drank from the water with the pulverized gold of the Calf died if they had been involved in idolatry.
+If the suspected adulteress was in fact guilty, she would die as a result of drinking the water administered by the Kohen.
+So too those who drank from the water with the pulverized gold of the Calf, died if they had been involved in idolatry.
 There were others who died from plague.
 It is interesting to note that relatively few Jews were actually involved in the worship of the Golden Calf.
-If such a small segment of the Jewish people engaged in the Golden Calf, why should the entire people be held culpable to the point that G-d wanted to destroy them?
+If such a small segment of the Jewish people engaged in the Golden Calf, why should the entire people be held culpable to the point that G'd wanted to destroy them?

-Sforno: Although very few of the Jewish people were actually involved in idolatry, the basis for their culpability was that they remained silent and allowed the sin of the Golden Calf to take place in their midst.
-Witnessing the desecration of G-d's Name in this most extreme manner and not intervening to prevent it from taking place, it was the basis for their liability.
+Sforno explains that although very few of the Jewish people were actually involved in idolatry, the basis for their culpability was that they remained silent and allowed the sin of the Golden Calf to take place in their midst.
+Witnessing the desecration of G'd's Name in this most extreme manner and not intervening to prevent it from taking place, it was the basis for their liability.
 They thus deserved to be destroyed.
-If they internalized and appreciated G-d's Being and that He had performed revealed miracles on their behalf, and had taken them out of Egypt, and revealed Himself at Sinai, it is unconscionable that they remained silent.

-Gemara: Chur, the son of Miriam, one of the leaders of the Jewish people, attempted to prevent them from doing idolatry and was killed.
+If they internalized and appreciated G'd's Being and that He had performed revealed miracles on their behalf, and had taken them out of Egypt, and revealed Himself at Sinai, it is unconscionable that they remained silent.
+The Gemara tells us that Chur, the son of Miriam, one of the leaders of the Jewish people, attempted to prevent them from doing idolatry and was killed.
 After witnessing the death of Chur at the hands of the rabble, how could the Jewish people remain silent?
 Thus, the Attribute of Justice was evoked against the Jewish people due to their passivity and inaction.